Topological guidance of a self-propelled particle: Methods

-We investigated three distinct classes of submerged topographies, each designed to probe a different aspect of topological phenomena in pilot-wave hydrodynamics.
-The first topography consists of a rhombus-shaped bath whose interior is divided by a submerged wall formed from a square lattice of circular pillars of radius $r=0.5$ mm, with spacing of $a=6$ mm, and height of $10$ mm (Fig.~1b).
+The first topography consisted of a rhombus-shaped bath containing a square lattice of circular pillars with radius $r=0.5$ mm, height $10$ mm, and lattice constant $a=6$ mm, used as a barrier between its two sides (Extended Data Figure \ref{S1}b).
 The rhombus geometry serves to steer the walking droplet away from the corners and toward the submerged barrier, ensuring consistent interaction with the lattice.
-The overall depth of the bath was $10.6 \pm 0.15$ mm, so that the pillars were fully submerged under an oil layer of thickness $0.6 \pm 0.15$ mm.
+The overall depth of the bath was $10.6 \pm 0.15$ mm, so that the pillars were fully submerged under an oil layer with thickness of $0.6\pm0.15$ mm.
+In that experiment, the system was driven at different frequencies for prolonged periods of time, to allow for several $10$'s of interactions between the droplet and the submerged lattice.
+Figure \ref{S2} shows the ratio between the driving acceleration in the experiment and the Faraday threshold for a given frequency.
+The error bars are calculated from the standard deviation of the accelerometer measurements.
+For each frequency, the probability of transmission was calculated as the ratio between the number of transmission events and the total number of interactions between the droplet and the lattice.
+The transmission probabilities presented in Figure 2 in the main text, were computed as the ratio between the transmission events to the total number of collision events.
+The error bars were computed using the standard Wilson score $90\%$ confidence interval for a binomial proportion.